DominikSpringer/Scraper_for_Stocktwits/StocktwitsScraper/README.md

 	B. directly by executing the python script

 ---------------------------------------------------------------------------------------------------------------------------------
 3.A   Uncomment the last 3 lines in 'StocktwitSscraper/spiders/twitscrawler.py'

 4.A   Make the root folder of the project to your current folder (via 'cd' command)

 5.A   Run the following code:
       $ scrapy crawl twitscraper -a query="examplestock"

 ---------------------------------------------------------------------------------------------------------------------------------
 3.B   In 'StocktwitSscraper/spiders/twitscrawler.py' in the last but one line, replace 'examplestock' with any list of symbols

-4.B run 'StocktwitSscraper/spiders/twitscrawler.py'
+4.B   Run 'StocktwitSscraper/spiders/twitscrawler.py'

 ---------------------------------------------------------------------------------------------------------------------------------